D-spec-sec/InfoSec/Frameworks/Security Framework Types.md

 ### NIST SP 800-37:
 NIST Special Publication 800-37 primarily focuses on the Risk Management Framework (RMF) for information systems.
 While it includes security control considerations, it is not as detailed in specifying security controls as NIST SP 800-53.

+### PRINCE2
+is a project management methodology and framework, not a security control framework.